andreas-andersen/Thesis/README.md

 was archived at 28 April 2022.

 `comtradeDownloader <- TRUE`
-Will tell the script to run use the `ComtradeDatabaseDownloader` package to extract the latest available data from Comtrade.
+Will tell the script to use the `ComtradeDatabaseDownloader` package to extract the latest available data from Comtrade.
 If set to `FALSE`, the script will download an archived version extracted at 27 April 2022.